typhooneye/cosmic_shoreline/README.md

 | K2-157 b | -1.91 | -2.53 | -2.59 | 1.00 | 1.01$^{\dagger}$ | 11.2$^{\dagger}$ | 1$^{\dagger}$ | 0.94 | 2601 | 11.0 | 109 | 1.3 | 3$^{\dagger}$ |
 | K2-137 b | -3.11 | -3.60 | -4.04 | 0.64 | 0.22$^{\dagger}$ | 6.5$^{\dagger}$ | 1$^{\dagger}$ | 0.46 | 1471 | 10.9 | 409 | 3.5 | 18$^{\dagger}$ |

+The scores for each atmospheric composition represent the difference in the base-10 logarithm of instellation between the planet and the cosmic shorelines for a 1 wt\% volatile mass fraction at a given planetary mass.
+More negative values are more atmosphere-favorable. $^{\dagger}$These planets lack a measured mass value and we assume an Earth-like composition for these calculations. $^{*}$These planets have been suggested to have no thick atmosphere based on thermal emission observations.
+We do not take the individual constrained stellar age into account, and the score is obtained by assuming an stellar age distribution from \cite{berger_gaiakepler_2020}.